tspoon1/shopping-cart/README.md

 ## Let's get rolling

-For this repo!
-Then, clone or download to your github desktop
+Fork this repo!
+Then, clone or download to your github desktop.

-Then, navigate to the command line (or GitBash, etc) and activate a new virtual environment with conda. after you have done this, make sure that you
+Then, navigate to the command line (or GitBash, etc) and activate a new virtual environment with conda.
+After you have done this, make sure that you
 ```sh
 pip install requirements.txt
 ```